sopel-irc/sopel.chat/download.md

 ---
 layout: default
-title: Willie - The Python IRC Bot
+title: Sopel - The Python IRC Bot
 ---

 # Installation
 ## From Linux repositories (Fedora, Arch)
-The easiest way to install Willie is from the package repositories.
+The easiest way to install Sopel is from the package repositories.

 For Fedora, just run `sudo yum install willie` in a terminal.

-On Arch, Willie is available in the AUR.
+On Arch, Sopel is available in the AUR.

 ## From PyPI
-Installing from PyPI is the next best way to install Willie, since it'll handle installing all of the extra stuff you need to run all of the modules properly.
+Installing from PyPI is the next best way to install Sopel, since it'll handle installing all of the extra stuff you need to run all of the modules properly.

-Willie works on both Python 2 and Python 3.
+Sopel works on both Python 2 and Python 3.
 If you're planning on using Python 3 with CentOS, you may want to see [this guide](/python3-centos7.html) on getting that set up easily.